Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

 Curiously, evaluation of the derivative $\partial f/\partial x$ with two different phase functions (\ref{phase(x,y)}) leads to the same result

-with the provision that the tt interference takes place if $1\leqslant k_{n}\leqslant3/2$ while the dd interference corresponds to the $k_{n}> 3/2$ case.
-Eq.(\ref{discrete_stationary_phase}) is a discrete counterpart of the equation of stationary phase (\ref{stationary_phase_general}); the role of the magnitude of the wave vector $k$ is now played by the discrete set of $k_{n}$ hereafter called the wave numbers.
+Here, tt and dd interference take place in the regions $1 \leq k_n \leq 3/2$ and $k_n > 3/2$, respectively.
+Eq.(\ref{discrete_stationary_phase}) is a discrete counterpart of the stationary phase condition (\ref{stationary_phase_general}).
+The wave vector magnitude $k$ is replaced by the discrete set of $k_{n}$ hereafter called the wave numbers.

-The relationship (\ref{discrete_stationary_phase}) was already given \cite{interference} where it was obtained by assuming that the wake pattern is a result of interference of the two opposing Kelvin wakes originating at the bow and stern of a ship mimicked by a pressure dipole.
-In our analysis the physical picture of the two out of phase interfering wakes arises naturally in the course of treatment of integral (\ref{segment_integral}); the latter also contains the information about magnitude of the effects.
-However as far as the geometry of the wake is concerned, the idea of Ref.\cite{interference} is vindicated.
-Hereafter our analysis complements that of Ref.\cite{interference}; numerical demonstration of the effects is where our results largely lie.
+Ref.~\cite{interference} obtained the relationship~(\ref{discrete_stationary_phase}) by assuming the wake pattern is caused by two interfering opposite-effect Kelvin wakes off the bow and stern, mimicked by a pressure dipole.
+Our analysis vindicates this reasoning (we also derived the corresponding interference condition for a catamaran~\cite{interference}).
+The physical picture of two interfering wakes arises naturally from the integral (\ref{segment_integral}), which also gives insight into the magnitude of the effects.
+Hereafter our analysis complements that of Ref.\cite{interference}; numerically illustration of these interference effects is where our results largely lie.

-If the wave numbers $k_{n}$ (\ref{discrete_stationary_phase}) are subject to the MCL condition (\ref{pole}), one finds a set of the $x$-components of the wave vectors, $k_{x,n}=\pi(2n+1)F^{2}=\pi(2n+1)/a\geqslant \pi/a$.
-This largely justifies the conjectures \cite{RM,MR} as consequences of the established theory \cite{theory,RD} applied to the pressure source (\ref{segment}).
+Subjecting the wave numbers $k_n$ (\ref{discrete_stationary_phase}) to the MCL condition (\ref{pole}) gives a set of wave vector components, $k_{x,n}=\pi(2n+1)F^{2}=\pi(2n+1)/a\geqslant \pi/a$ familiar from analysis of a classic one-dimensional toy model allowing only transverse wavefronts \cite{Newman}.